rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Theory of operation

 `Caller` will initialize Closed Captions `HAL` interface with the necessary information. `HAL` will deliver closed caption data packets via the registered callbacks in a timely fashion.
+Data can be read directly or by registering a call back function based on the platform API support.

 Following is a typical sequence of operation:
 1. Register callbacks using  `vlhal_cc_Register()`.